isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    |                 | 2147483647.                                           |
    +-----------------+-------------------------------------------------------+

-Kea also supports the Relay Agent Information (RAI) option, sometimes referred to as the relay option, agent option, or simply option 82.
+Kea also supports the Relay Agent Information (RAI, defined in `RFC 3046 <https://tools.ietf.org/html/rfc3046>`_) option, sometimes referred to as the relay option, agent option, or simply option 82.
 The option itself is just a container and does not convey any information on its own.
 The following table contains a list of RAI sub-options that Kea can understand.
 The RAI and its sub-options are inserted by the relay agent and received by Kea; there is no need for Kea to be configured with those options.
+Kea's classification and flex-id in host reservations can be used to process those and other options no listed in the table below.

 .. table:: List of RAI sub-options that Kea can understand